bigboy11111RBLX/Biggs-JS-Bot-Template/README.md

 6. Repleace the token '-' with your token, keep the ' '
 7. Finally you are done setting up the bare bones!
 To start the bot, type int he terminal node .
 8. Now, you can go into the bot files and edit or add your own commands!

+# Report a bug:
+DM Bigboy_11111#0001 on Discord with your problem.